Pulse-induced memory-like effect in cyclotron motion?: Conclusions

-As mentioned in the Introduction, it is true that the example discussed here does not concern the usual `wave memory'.
+As stated in the Introduction, it is true that the example discussed here does not concern the usual `wave memory' caused by radiation at null infinity.
 It is, rather, a completely non-relativistic scenario where the effect of a short duration pulse on a trajectory is explored.
 One may argue that this can indeed also happen in simple mechanical systems -- say, when a particle is acted upon by an impulsive force.
 In particle mechanics though, the particle will actually have to be `struck' in order to give an impulse.
 This is not the case when a charged particle moves in magnetic and electric fields--the interaction of the charge with the magnetic and electric field is not a `contact' interaction and may be visualised as an `influence' over a short duration, which leads to a change which persists.
-Even though we do not have a `wave field' here, the `time dependent pulse' can bring about a change akin to memory.
-Such a pulse-induced memory is not uncommon in condensed matter (magnetic) systems as is well-known and well-studied in the literature (see eg. \cite{jacs}, \cite{acs} among others).
+Even though here we do not have a `radiative wave field' at null infinity, the `time dependent pulse' can bring about a change akin to memory.
+Further, we have shown how our memory-like effect is related to the asymptotic (in time) values of the vector potentials which are gauge-related.
+A little search in the literature reveals that such a pulse-induced memory is not uncommon in condensed matter (magnetic) systems as is well-known and well-studied in various articles (see eg. \cite{jacs}, \cite{acs} among others).

 An obvious extension of this work is to try out different pulse shapes --delta function, triangular, Gaussian, sech-squared are the simplest examples --the last two being smooth functions.
 It may be difficult to do the smooth function examples analytically, but all scenarios are surely tractable numerically.
-An important related question is about whether there is a pulse for which we can observe a shape change in the trajectory--i.e. a circle going over to an ellipse or something else.
+An important related question is about whether there is a pulse for which we can observe a shape change in the trajectory--i.e. a circle going over to an ellipse or some other closed curve.
 Such a model will be useful because it is, in some sense, perhaps closer to the idea of memory as proposed and pursued in the context of gravitational wave physics \cite{ayansayan}.
+As a concluding remark we mention that it may be possible to extrapolate the basic ideas presented here to the context of gravitoelectromagnetism \cite{gem1,gem2} where, at a linearised level, one recovers the Maxwell and Lorentz force equations with the `electric' and `magnetic' fields born out of the Riemann tensor components of a background spacetime geometry.